ianstormtaylor/slate/docs/walkthroughs/installing-slate.md

         nodes: [
           {
             object: 'text',
+            leaves: [
+              {
+                object: 'leaf',
-            text: 'A line of text in a paragraph.',
+                text: 'A line of text in a paragraph.'
+              },
+            ],
           },
         ],
       },